awslabs/kubeflow-manifests/example/aws/cognito/README.md

 5. In the `Domain name` choose `Use your domain`, type `auth.platform.example.com` and select the `*.platform.example.com` AWS managed certificate you’ve created in N.Virginia.
 Creating domain takes up to 15 mins.
     1. ![active domain cognito](./images/screenshot-3.0-5.png)
     2. When it’s created, it will return the `Alias target` CloudFront address for which you need to create  a type `A` record  `auth.platform.example.com` in the hosted zone.
-        1. Screenshot of the CloudFront URL for Cognito Domain name
+        1. Screenshot of the CloudFront URL for Cognito Domain name:
             1. ![cognito domain cloudfront url](./images/screenshot-3.0-5.2.1.png)
-        2. Screenshot of the A record in `platform.example.com` hosted zone
+        2. Screenshot of the A record in `platform.example.com` hosted zone:
             1. ![cognito domain A record](./images/screenshot-3.0-5.2.2.png)
 6. Take note of the following values:
     1. The Pool ARN of the user pool found in Cognito general settings.